Thiomalic acid

-Thiomalic acid or mercaptosuccinic acid is a dicarboxylic acid containing a thiol functional group.
+Thiomalic acid or mercaptosuccinic acid is the organosulfur compound with the formula HO2CCH(SH)CH2CO2H.
+It is a dicarboxylic acid containing a thiol functional group.
 As suggested by its name, it contains a thiol group (SH) in place of the hydroxy group (OH) in malic acid.
 Salts and esters are known as thiomalates.
+It is usually prepared by the addition of sulfur reagents (thiourea, hydrogen sulfide, etc.) to maleic anhydride.
+An enantioselective synthesis begins with aspartic acid via 2-bromosuccinic acid.

+Uses

-Thiomalic acid is an intermediate in the synthesis of corrosion inhibitors, soil fumigants, active pharmaceutical ingredients, and electroplating agents.
+Thiomalic acid is a precursor to several medicinals in addition to the pesticide malathion.

 The sodium and gold salt of thiomalic acid, sodium aurothiomalate, is used as a pharmaceutical drug for the treatment of rheumatoid arthritis.

-Thiomalic acid forms the backbone of the pesticide malathion.